avinash28196/Notes/ReactNotes/BasicsOfReact.md

 # What is react?

+## ReactJS is an open-source, component based front end library responsible only for the view layer of the application.
+It is maintained by Facebook.
+ReactJS uses virtual DOM based mechanism to fill in data (views) in HTML DOM.
+The virtual DOM works fast owning to the fact that it only changes individual DOM elements instead of reloading complete DOM every time

 ## A JavaScript library for building user interfaces

 ### React is javascript library, not a framework. react can be used with many other javascript libaray to build more powerfull app. and React is used to build user interface.